DotNetNext/SqlSugar/README.md

 Using SqlSugar is very simple. one object,one parameter,16 functions

-In addition to EF, the most powerful ORM
+Support：MySql、SqlServer、Sqlite、Oracle and postgresql,In addition to EF, the most powerful ORM

-Support：MySql、SqlServer、Sqlite、Oracle、postgresql

 ## Contactinfomation
 Email:610262374@qq.com